Every business is looking to get leverage through BI, but it doesn’t happen overnight.

 That wasn’t nearly good enough for TTCU.
 It needed a solution that could handle data from all its systems—from HubSpot and Adaptive Insights to social media platforms such as Twitter and YouTube.

-After a deep analysis of vendors, which involved multiple rounds of product demos, Jackson and his team decided that Domo would provide the most value to TTCU.
+After a deep analysis of vendors, which involved multiple rounds of product demos, Brian and his team decided that Domo would provide the most value to TTCU.

 It worked.
 The PoC solidified TTCU’s selection of Domo.
 And after thinking through how to structure some data sets to do some reporting, we dove into implementation.